 As exciting (and scandalous) as Grey’s Anatomy may be, becoming a doctor is no walk in the park.
 But before you even begin thinking about what medical school you want to go to, you’ll have to survive undergrad first.
 While pre-med isn’t exactly a major, many universities offer a track that’ll prepare you for med school.
 Pre-med clubs, shadowing opportunities and special programs should be considered when you’re deciding how you want to begin your medical career.
-College Magazine took some of the load off your shoulders (you guys have a lot of work ahead of you) and ranked the top universities for pre-med students.
+College Magazine took some of the load off your shoulders (you guys have a lot of work ahead of you) and ranked the best pre-med schools for students.

 1. University of North Carolina at Chapel Hill

 Ninety percent of UNC’s students who apply to medical school get in…let that sink in for a second.
 One of this university’s gems is their 9-week Medical Education Development (MED) summer program.
 This rigorous program allows students to shadow physicians and participate in lectures and seminars for professional development.
 MED also mirrors a first-year medical student curriculum—it’s like getting a little taste of med school.
 Although there is no specific pre-med track at UNC, these students still receive a lot of guidance.
 “I think that the way all pre-med students, regardless of their declared majors, are accommodated and assisted throughout the process is [unique],” said Danielle Jamieson, a psychology and Hispanic linguistics senior.